eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     detailed in the following section, the Wallet Unit implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
-    Where supported, Relying Parties use the [OpenID4VP profile for the W3C Digital Credentials API] (if available) to request the PID for additional privacy, user experience, and security benefits.
+    Where supported, Relying Parties use the [OpenID4VP profile for the W3C Digital Credentials API] (if available) to request the PID for additional privacy, User experience, and security benefits.
     In contrast, for the proximity presentation flow, it adheres to the
     \[ISO/IEC 18013-5\] standard.
-In a remote flow, when a Relying Party requires user authentication and data access to provide a service, the process initiates through either a web browser or a mobile app.
+In a remote flow, when a Relying Party requires User authentication and data access to provide a service, the process initiates through either a web browser or a mobile app.

 - **The Secure Cryptographic Interface (SCI)** enables the Wallet Unit to communicate with the Wallet Secure Cryptographic